ReinhardMartin/dncs-lab/README.md

 - use only static routes as generic as possible

 ## Addressing
-there are 4 different subnets:
+There are 4 different subnets:
 1. between router-1 and router-2

 require only 2 ip addresses, we use the subnet 10.1.1.0/30